 Situated at the coast of south-central Wales in the estuary of the Dyfi River, this biosphere reserve is representative of salt marshes and estuarine systems in the west of the United Kingdom.
 The estuary forms one of the most important wildfowl and shorebird centers in Wales and also comprises a Ramsar site.

 Cors Fochno has a large expanse of primary raised mire and contains a high number of invertebrate species, including some of national and international importance.
 Upstream along the Dyfi Valley are remnants of native oak woodland.

-Administrative Division: Ceredigion, Gwynedd and Powys, Wales, UK
+Administrative Authorities: Ceredigion, Gwynedd and Powys, Wales, UK

 - Pastoral farming and forestry;

 - Natural resource re-habilitation, management and monitoring;

 - Environmental education and interpretation;

 - Cultural development

 - Dyfi is a glaciated catchment of predominantly hill land with thin, acidic soils developed on lower Palaeozoic sedimentary strata;

 - Broadleaf woodlands, typically sessile oak or ash dominated, are a feature of the valley slopes and its many tributaries, although conifer plantations now dominate large areas;